-- Planning for shared parenting: a guide for parents living apart, Massachusetts Association of Family and Conciliation Courts
+Planning for shared parenting: a guide for parents living apart, Mass.
+Association of Family and Conciliation Courts.

 A Category F Guardian ad Litem investigator (GAL) is appointed by the Probate and Family Court to investigate facts in cases involving the care and custody of minor children and other matters that implicate the interests or rights of children.

 Resources for parents who are separated, divorced, or never married each other (not specific to Massachusetts).
 The site provides advice and information in video form.

 Being a great divorced father : real-life advice from a dad who's been there by Paul Mandelstein, Nolo, 2010.

 Building a parenting agreement that works: child custody agreements step by step, Nolo, 2018.